project-chip/connectedhomeip/docs/silabs/dev/vscode/BUILD.md

 ### Step 4:

 The next menu contains two options, "setup" and "cleanup".
-Select _setup_ in order to initiate the setup process or _cleanup_ to clean up the environment after building the examples.
+Select _setup_ in order to initiate the setup process.
 This step installs crucial packages that are required to build the examples such as openssl. if openssl is not detected, an installation will be initiated in a new window.
 Follow the installation prompts in order for the setup to be successful.
+Select _cleanup_ to clean up the environment after building the examples.

 ### Step 5: